-Redlands and any agent will owe both you and your tenant a "duty of care".
+Redlands Estates and any agent will owe both you and your tenant a "duty of care".
 It is important that this duty of care is backed up with both "public liability insurance" and "professional indemnity insurance".
 Any funds belonging to either the landlord or the tenant should be kept in a separate client account and not used by the agent in the course of their business.

-As Newport most personable Estate and Letting Agents, we are a family run business having 18 years' experience in the property and estate agency sector.
+As Newport most personable Estate and Letting Agents, we are a family run business having 20 years combined experience in the property and estate agency sector.
 Our commitment to you is to provide an unequalled friendly and reliable service ensuring that all of our clients are valued.
 We recognise that we are entrusted with a valuable asset and it is always our priority to undertake our duties professionally and with integrity at all times.
 We are flexible and as you would expect, with every client being provided with a bespoke service to suit every need.
 We listen to what matters to you!

 Trained and Qualified Staff

 We have a programme of continuous staff development to ensure that the experts dealing with your asset are always up to speed with the current issues, as well as changes in legislation both locally and nationally.
 We monitor our contractors to make sure that they have all of the required professional qualifications and memberships at all times.